cowwoc/pouch/README.md

 ## Try it! ##

-The [pouch-jersey2 code repository](../../../pouch-jersey2/src) contains a working example.
+The [jersey plugin](jersey/src) contains a working example.
 Download a copy and try it for yourself.

 # Class guide #